nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/INSTALLATIONS_MAC.md

 ### Launch Visual Studio Code From Command Line

-MAC: [Follow these steps](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) to set up Visual Studio Code to be launched from the command line.
+[Follow these steps](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) to set up Visual Studio Code to be launched from the command line.

 ### Troubleshooting: For Instructors
 #### _Don't try this yourself!_